-Accrued compensatory time up to the maximum of 60 hours shall be used when requested by the employee and approved by the manager, provided, however, that the District shall have the right to deny such request when, in the sole judgment of the manager, said employee is needed to effectively staff District operations.
+Accrued compensatory time up to the maximum 60 hours shall be used when requested by the employee and approved by the manager, provided, however, that the District shall have the right to deny such request when in the sole judgment of the manager/Department Head said employee is needed to effectively staff District operations.
 To be eligible for compensatory time off, the employee shall request from his/her manager, as soon as possible, the scheduling of said compensatory time off, but no later than twenty-four (24) hours prior to the commencement of said compensatory time off.

-Upon the resignation or retirement of an employee, the employee shall, at his/her option, either be granted time off or be paid a lump sum for all authorized accrued compensatory time, according to District rules.
+Upon the resignation or retirement of an employee, the employee shall, at his/her option, either be granted time off or be paid a lump sum for all authorized accrued compensatory time.

-5. Meals: When overtime extends two (2) hours beyond an assigned shift, and for each four (4) hours thereafter, a meal allowance of \$15.00 shall be added to the employee's compensation.
-Meal allowances shall not apply to overtime for which 24-hours notice was provided.
+- 4. Meals: When overtime extends two (2) hours beyond an assigned shift, and for each four (4) hours thereafter, a meal allowance of \$15.00 shall be added to the employee's compensation.
+Meal allowances shall not apply to overtime for which twenty-four (24) hours' notice was provided. - 5.
+Mileage Allowance: Mileage shall be computed as the actual distance from the employee's home to the Treatment Plant and back by the most direct route, and shall be compensated at the rate provided by the Internal Revenue Service.
+This provision shall apply when the Plant Chemist or Industrial Waste Inspector is required to report to work for emergency standby coverage.

-C. EMERGENCY RESPONSE STANDBY PAY
+C. TRAFFIC MANAGEMENT EXPOSURE PAY